 1. Amazon EC2 On-Demand pricing

-EC2 On-Demand pricing lets you choose any instance type and size, scale resources up and down as needed, and pay only for what you use.
-No upfront payments.
-No long-term commitment required.
+EC2 On-Demand pricing lets you choose any instance type or size, scale up or down as needed, and pay only for what you use — with no upfront payment or long-term commitment.

 Also, On-Demand pricing is highly variable and depends on your choice of region/availability zone, OS, instance type, and instance size.
 Here’s an example.